azorng/goose.nvim/README.md

 ## ✨ Description

-This Neovim plugin provides a simple bridge between Neovim and the Goose AI agent CLI.
-It runs Goose commands with appropriate context from the editor, bringing AI assistant capabilities directly into Neovim similar to what tools like Cursor AI offer.
-Work with a powerful AI agent without leaving your editor.
+This plugin provides a bridge between neovim and the [goose](https://github.com/block/goose) AI agent, creating a chat interface while capturing editor context (current file, selections) to enhance your prompts.
+It maintains persistent sessions tied to your workspace, allowing for continuous conversations with the AI assistant similar to what tools like Cursor AI offer.

 ## ⚠️ Early Development Stage